-There is a trend in North America for families to purchase their own personal solar grids.
-Our five year plan is to become the face of the insurance to this group.
+There is a growing trend in North America for families to purchase personal solar grids.
+Blue Ocean's five-year plan is to become the premier insurance provider to this group.

-Main Risk Factors:

-Weather

-Mechanics

-Default rate

-Energy conversion ratio
+Main Risk Factors: Weather Mechanics Default rate Energy conversion ratio Counterparty

-Counterparty